dotnet/docs-maui/docs/upgrading/xamarin-projects.md

 **Checklist:**

 * Update your csproj to SDK Style
-* Upgrade or replace incompatible dependencies with .NET 6 versions
+* Upgrade or replace incompatible dependencies with .NET 6 (or newer) versions
 * Compile and test your app

 To simplify the upgrade, we recommend creating a new .NET project of the same type and name as your Xamarin project, and then copying in your code.
 This is the approach we will describe below.